The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 12:29:57 INFO Starting new instance (AUTOSCALING)

-It was repeating the pattern: OOM → recovery → normal for a while → OOM again.
-This matched the reports of "sometimes no answer is returned."
+It was repeating the pattern of OOM → recovery → normal for a while → OOM again.
+This matched the report that "sometimes no answer is returned."

 Visualizing Memory Usage

-Now that OOM was identified as the cause, we used the Cloud Monitoring API to retrieve memory usage trends to determine the appropriate memory limit.
+Since the cause was identified as OOM, the next step was to retrieve memory usage trends from the Cloud Monitoring API to determine the appropriate memory limit.

 curl -s -H "Authorization: Bearer $(gcloud auth print-access-token)" \